Bobbbay/gpca/README.md

 ### Notes & Credits

- - Greg Milligan for the initial inspiration based off of the Hogwarts Points system
- - Nick Kerstens, Margaret Ho and all other Mentors, Teachers, or Professors for the encouragment and ideation
+ - All Mentors, Teachers, or Professors for the encouragment and ideation of Greg Points.